coq/coq/doc/sphinx/using/tools/coqdoc.rst

     standard plain ASCII notations such as → for ``->`` and ∀ for ``forall``. |Latex|
     UTF-8 support can be found
     at `<http://www.ctan.org/pkg/unicode>`_.
-For the interpretation of Unicode characters by |Latex|, extra packages which coqdoc does not provide by default might be required, such as textgreek for some Greek letters or ``stmaryrd`` for some mathematical symbols.
+For the interpretation of Unicode characters by |Latex|, extra packages which `rocq doc` does not provide by default might be required, such as textgreek for some Greek letters or ``stmaryrd`` for some mathematical symbols.
 If a Unicode character is missing an interpretation in the utf8x input encoding, add